GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 ## Objectives

-1. Set up Log sink to export Data Catalog Audit logs to Pub/Sub.
+1. Set up a log sink to export Data Catalog audit logs to Pub/Sub.
 2. Deploy a streaming Dataflow pipeline to parse the logs.
-3. Enrich the logs with Entry Tag information from Data Catalog.
+3. Enrich the logs with entry tag information from Data Catalog.
-4. Store the metadata tags attached to the modified Entry in a BigQuery table for historical reference.
+4. Store the metadata tags attached to the modified entry in a BigQuery table for historical reference.

 ## Costs

-This tutorial uses billable components of Google Cloud, including the following
+This tutorial uses billable components of Google Cloud, including the following:

 *   [Data Catalog](https://cloud.google.com/data-catalog/pricing)
 *   [Dataflow](https://cloud.google.com/dataflow/pricing)